 Here are a few phrases you can tell your therapist to be as honest as you can while remaining in your comfort zone until the time comes when you trust them enough to tell them everything you’ve been meaning to:

 In response to these statements, your therapist should be patient as well as motivating.
 There should be times when you feel pushed for more answers but never pressured into saying something you’re not ready to say.
 If you don’t feel comfortable after saying these things, you should consider changing therapists.

 You may not feel a connection with your therapist during your first meeting, but if you do, that’s wonderful!
 As with any other relationship, links can take a while to form.
 It is essential to know when your relationship with your therapist isn’t progressing, so you can change therapists to another provider as soon as possible.

 Many therapists can assist in situations that are not culturally relevant to their personal lives.
-This can be related to gender, race, sexuality, familial history, socioeconomic status, religion, etc… However, you may consider finding a therapist that has a competence surrounding the culture related to your specific situation, whether through life experience or a focus in their education.
-At Clarity Clinic, our therapists list their areas of expertise in their bio, so you may be able to find someone who first-hand knows what you’re going through.
+This can be related to gender, race, sexuality, familial history, socioeconomic status, religion, etc… However, you may consider finding a therapist who has a competence surrounding the culture related to your specific situation, whether through life experience or a focus in their education.
+At Clarity Clinic, our therapists list their areas of expertise in their bios, so you may be able to find someone who knows what you’re going through.

 Wanting to make your therapist proud of your progress is great, but it is most important to do what is best for you.
 If your therapist is suggesting tactics that don’t feel successful when you implement them, let your therapist know.
 It is more important to implement the tactics you see fostering the most growth in yourself as opposed to the suggestions your therapist has that may not be working.
 Explain to your therapist why you chose a different tactic instead of the one they suggested, with examples of growth and reasons why these tactics are/aren’t working.
 This will make them proud!